 There were some who doubted an auto garage could be made into a library, but Mr. Beck, working with the Library Board, turned the old building into a beautiful, spacious, inviting place, retaining the feeling of the "old" while adding the functionality of the new.
 Wide-open spaces, lots of natural lighting, warm colors, and climate control make it a very pleasant place to be.
 Of particular interest is the children's "reading pit" which was once the grease pit of the garage.

 On completion of the facility, books were moved the two blocks from the Masonic Temple using the "Book Brigade", hundreds of people forming a hand-to-hand assembly line, into the library doorsand onto the waiting shelves.
 The Anadarko Community Library was formally opened in September, 1990.
 Since that time, the library has become fully automated and offers computers for use by adults and children.
-Julie Hall is the present librarian.
 Friends of the Library group has been organized, and has provided items necessary for the ongoing activities, technology updating, and maintenance.
 Friends of the Library annually organizes and conducts a book sale, its proceeds benefiting the library.
 The library has received numerous honors, and accolades from those who visit.
 From the letter to the newspaper announcing the Open House Celebration in 1990, comes this quote…..
 “We can all take pride, not only in the beauty and spaciousness of the building, but in the fact that community effort made it possible.
 Hundreds of people contributed in whatever measure they could because they believe in Anadarko and its future.
 The result is a truly wonderful facility that we believe is unmatched in any other community of our size.”

 Monday - Thursday, 9 a.m. to 6 p.m.